The force between surfaces in contact that resists their relative tangential motion (slipping).

 - Teflon has such a low coefficient of friction that it often peels off of pots and pans.
 (Use wooden or plastic utensils.)
 How do you get it to stick?
 Dreadlocks analogy: Teflon is a polymer, individual strands of hair are slippery, but strands can tangle to the point where they can't be separated.

-- Humans have very little body hair.
+- Humans have little body hair.
 Why are certain areas still densely covered with hair?
 Evolutionary advantages.
 Describe them!

 - Dynamic friction even exist on the galactic scale.
 The gravitational tug of passing planets is much the same as the electrostatic forces between passing atoms.
 The coherent motion of groups of planets will eventually degrade into the random motion of individual planets.